Olivia Poole: Invention

 Poole used a broom handle and cloth diaper in her first attempts at creating the swing that is now known as "The Jolly Jumper".
 The broom handle was used as a suspension bar and the diaper for a harness.
 By the early 1950s, her family convinced her to take the swing commercially.
 She was awarded a patent in 1957, with the help of her son Joseph.
 She was one of the first Indigenous Canadian women to be awarded a patent.
 She later established Poole Manufacturing Co., Ltd, which she sold in the 1960s.

 Later years

-Poole died at the age of 86 on October 10, 1975, in Ganges, Capital Regional District, British Columbia, Canada.
+Poole died at the age of 86 on October 10, 1975, in Ganges, Salt Spring Island, British Columbia, Canada.
 She is buried at Royal Oak Burial Park Cemetery in Victoria, Capital Regional District, British Columbia, Canada.
 Her invention is still being sold today.
 There are over 200 items manufactured under the Jolly Jumper name, including potty trainers, baby accessories, car seats, etc.